 Can I store my Zotero data directory in a cloud storage folder?

-Storing your Zotero data directory in a cloud storage folder (Dropbox, Google Drive, OneDrive, etc) is extremely likely to corrupt your database and shouldn't be done.
+No. Storing your Zotero data directory in a cloud storage folder (Dropbox, Google Drive, OneDrive, etc) is extremely likely to corrupt your database and shouldn't be done.
 The same applies to essentially any database-backed program.

 Database-backed programs like Zotero rely on file locking to ensure file integrity, but cloud storage systems generally don't honor such locks.
-If you wake up your computer with Zotero running, and then Dropbox pulls down a change from another synced computer and updates part of the database file, Zotero will be unaware of the change and will corrupt the database when it next writes to the file.
+If you wake up your computer with Zotero running, and then Dropbox pulls down a change from another linked computer and updates part of the database file, Zotero will be unaware of the change and will corrupt the database when it next writes to the file.
 Even if a cloud storage tool did honor file locks, you would simply end up with two conflicted copies that were impossible to merge, and those conflicted copies would quickly proliferate in the Zotero data directory.

 “But surely I'll be fine,” you might think.
 Many people thought that once.
 The Zotero Forums contain countless reports over many years of database corruption resulting from the use of cloud storage folders.
 Sometimes people are able to restore from a backup or recover by using the Zotero Database Repair Tool, but other people lose some or all of their Zotero data.
 Don't be one of those people.

 The easiest and safest way to access Zotero data across multiple computers is to keep your data directory in the default location and use Zotero Sync.
 For ways to safely use external cloud storage without jeopardizing your data, see Alternative Syncing Solutions.